Cray-HPE/docs-csm/operations/rack_resiliency/Enabling_RR_on_running_system.md

 ## 4. Patch the `clusterpolicy`

-As specified in [Kyverno Policy](Kyverno_Policy.md#policy-details), the `exclude` section of Kyverno policy will have to be removed manually if Rack Resiliency is enabled on a running system.
+As specified in [Kyverno Policy](Kyverno_Policy.md#policy-details), the `exclude` section of Kyverno policy has to be removed if Rack Resiliency is enabled on a running system.

 (`ncn-mw#`) Use the below command to remove the `exclude` section: